-One TTV was recorded in 2021.
-The violation occurred on November 12, on Intake #1.
-Sustained southerly winds resulted in an elevated turbidity recording of 10.73 NTU at 12:00 am.
-Intake #2 was completely closed by 11:20 pm on November 11 and re-opened on November 14.
-There were no Turbidity Events in 2021.
+No TTV's were recorded in 2022.
+One Turbidity Event occurred on December 1, 2022 (Intake #1).
+Sustained southerly winds resulted in an elevated turbidity recording of 8.48 NTU at 4:00 am on November 30 (Intake #2).
+On December 1, Intake #1 recorded 7.19 NTU at 12:00 am.
+Intake #2 was completely closed by 5:05 am on November 30 and re-opened on December 4 at 9:30 am.

 Refer to Figure 5 for TTV and Turbidity Events recorded since 1993.
-The Graph also displays the frequency that 5.0 NTU was exceeded (on a four hour interval) during the TTV or Turbidity Event.
-Note that in 2015, a Turbidity Event consisted of only two 5.0 NTU exceedances at four hour intervals, comparable to numerous TTV's illustrated in the graph.
-However, because the intervals were at 8:00 pm and 12:00 am, the conditions set forth by NYSDOH defining a Turbidity Event (a series of consecutive days during which at least one turbidity measurement each day exceeded 5 NTU) was attained.
+The Graph also displays the frequency that 5.0 NTU was exceeded (on a four-hour interval) during the TTV or Turbidity Event.

+Note that in 2015, a Turbidity Event consisted of only two 5.0 NTU exceedances at four-hour intervals, comparable to numerous TTV's illustrated in the graph.
+However, because the intervals were at 8:00 pm and 12:00 am, the conditions set forth by NYSDOH defining a Turbidity Event (a series of consecutive days during which at least one turbidity measurement each day exceeded 5.0 NTU) was attained.
+The 2022 Turbidity Event was unique in that a TTV was recorded on Intake #2 on November 30 (4:00 am) during the Intake shutdown procedure.
+On December 1, Intake #1 exceeded 5.0 NTU at 12:00 pm resulting in two consecutive days with turbidity measurements exceeding 5.0 NTU.

-Figure 5 1993-2021 Treatment Technique Violations vs Turbidity Events
+Figure 5 1993-2022 Treatment Technique Violations vs Turbidity Events